fo-dicom/fo-dicom/Documentation/v5/usage/xfer_syntaxes.md

 # Custom Transfer Syntaxes

-Since **version 4.0.1** and highter fo-dicom supports custom Transfer Syntaxes.
+Since **version 4.0.1** and higher fo-dicom supports custom Transfer Syntaxes.
 If a DICOM image with a custom / unknown Transfer Syntax is received or opened then fo-dicom assumes that it is
 * Little Endian
 * Explicit VR
 * Encapsulated